Maniharika-1/ActivityLifecycle/README.md

 # ActivityLifecycle
 1. When a dialog is opened from an activity, what are the lifecycle states that the activity will go through?
+* If dialog is created using AlertDialogBuilder or Dialog class, there will be no change in the activity lifecycle. onPause() will not be called in this case.
+These dialogs are always tied up to the calling activity.
+Dialog cannot be visible if the activity is not running. onPause() is called when the activity is no longer at the top of the activity stack.
+A Dialog by itself is not an Activity, so will not replace the current Activity at the top of the stack and hence will not cause anything to pause.
+* onPause() will only be called when you are calling another activity as dialog (using dialog theme, or an activity which does not cover full screen).
+In this case, displaying the dialog-as-an-Activity will cause the new Activity to be on the top of the stack, pausing what previously was there.
+Calling activity will go into pause state when intent dialog is called and intent dialog will go through - onCreate(), onStart(), onResume(), onPostResume().